Sergeant-Jaeger/rendering-engine/README.md

 This is the result of a semester long project to create a software-based rendering engine for a Topics Course in Graphics.

 **Disclaimer:** For educational purposes only.
 While I may have typed out the code most of the algorithms were derived from OpenGL and Dr. Duffin.
 There isn't anything in here that you couldn't find a better example of anywhere else.
+All the scenes located in the scenes directory were not created by me.
+Their purpose was to test our implementations of the rendering engine at various stages of its development cycle and should not be used anywhere else.

 ## Getting Started